spi3/teamspeak-mcp/README.md

    - Ensure you're using Python 3.10-3.12
    - The MCP library requires Python 3.10+

-5. **"Docker env file not found"**
+5. **"Docker environment variables not working"**
-   - Make sure the path to your `.env` file is correct in Claude Desktop config
+   - Use `-e` flags in args instead of the `"env": {}` field for better compatibility
-   - Or use environment variables directly in the Docker args
+   - Ensure environment variables are passed correctly in Docker args
-   - Check that file permissions allow Docker to read the file
+   - Check that all required variables are provided: TEAMSPEAK_HOST, TEAMSPEAK_USER, TEAMSPEAK_PASSWORD

 ### Logs
 ```bash